You are here

 |Up to $10,000 over 4 years||3.8+ GPA and 28+ ACT|

-Renewal of admissions merit/alumni scholarships are contingent upon maintenance of a 3.0 University of Minnesota cumulative GPA, maintenance of full-time undergraduate status, and successful completion of 30 credits annually.
+Renewal of admissions merit/alumni scholarships are contingent upon maintenance of a 3.0 University of Minnesota cumulative GPA and maintenance of full-time undergraduate status.

 Q: Am I considered an incoming freshman or transfer student?

 A: Incoming freshmen or first-year students have completed or will complete a high school diploma, or obtain a GED.
 Students must have no previous college work or have only completed college credits while enrolled in high school.

 Transfer students have completed at least one college credit of baccalaureate-level coursework following high school graduation or equivalent.

 Q: What scholarship am I eligible for?

 A: Students must meet both the GPA and ACT criteria (with exception of RaiseMe which has no ACT requirement).
 Students must apply for admission by the priority application deadline of December 15 and have a completed application file by February 1 to be eligible for scholarship consideration.
 The student's GPA upon receipt of their transcript (generally at the end of their junior year) and the highest composite ACT through December of their senior year is used for scholarship awarding.